 This guide is written for brand owners, wholesalers, sourcing managers, and product developers who want a practical answer to one question: what is the best hoodie material for their product goal?

 There is no single best fabric for every hoodie.
-For most brands, the right choice depends on season, target market, print or embroidery needs, cost target, and bulk production requirements.
+For most brands, the right choice depends on season, target market, print or embroidery needs, cost target, GSM, and bulk production requirements.
+If you are already planning a hoodie collection, working with a custom hoodie manufacturer can help you compare fabric options, GSM, decoration methods, and bulk production requirements before sampling.

 In practical terms, most mass-market and private label hoodies are built around either a cotton-rich fleece, a cotton-poly fleece, or a French terry construction.
 These fabrics differ in warmth, texture, drape, shrinkage behavior, and print performance.